Embedding surfaces in 4-manifolds: Examples and applications

 \begin{remark} Let $M$ denote the infinite connected sum $\CP^2 \#^\infty (S^3\times S^1)$.
 The proof of the \cref{cor:arbitrary-genus-intro}, along with the formula from \cref{prop:connectedsum-intro}, shows that for every $g$ there exists a smooth generic immersion $F\colon \Sigma_g\looparrowright M$ with $t(F)\neq 0$ and therefore $\km(F)\neq 0$.
-The following proposition shows that if there is such a compact $4$-manifold $M$ and such an $F$ then the 4-manifolds must have nonabelian fundamental group. \end{remark}
+The following proposition shows that if there is such a compact $4$-manifold $M$ and such an $F$ then the 4-manifolds must have nonabelian fundamental group.
+In other words, if there is an immersed surface in a 4-manifold with abelian fundamental group with nontrivial $\km$, then we give a bound on the complexity of that surface. \end{remark}

 \begin{proposition} Let $M$ be a compact $4$-manifold such that $\pi_1(M)$ is abelian with $n$ generators.
 Let $F\colon \Sigma\looparrowright M$ be a $b$-characteristic generic immersion where $\Sigma$ is a closed, connected surface.
 Then the Euler characteristic satisfies $\chi(\Sigma)\geq -2n$. \end{proposition} \begin{proof} Suppose that $\chi(\Sigma)<-2n$.
 Note that $\Sigma$ can be written as a connected sum of a genus $g$ orientable surface $\Sigma'$ for some $g>n$ with zero, one, or two copies of $\RP$.
 There exists a surjection $\Z^n\twoheadrightarrow \pi_1(M)$.
 Then the induced map $H_1(\Sigma')\to H_1(M)\cong \pi_1(M)$ admits a lift $H_1(\Sigma')\to \Z^n$, which has kernel of rank at least $2g-n>g$.
 So there exist closed curves $\gamma_1,\gamma_2$ in $\Sigma'\sm \mathring{D^2}\subseteq \Sigma$ that are null-homotopic in $M$ and $\lambda_{\Sigma}(\gamma_1,\gamma_2)\equiv 1\mod{2}$.
 It follows that $F$ is not $b$-characteristic. \end{proof}